fppt/jedis-mock/README.md

 * TestContainers require Docker.
 Jedis-Mock is just a Maven dependency which, when used as 'pure' mock, can be run on any machine, right now.
 * TestContainers tests can be slow and resource-consuming.
 Jedis-Mock tests are lightning fast, which encourages developers to write more tests and run them more often.
-* Redis running in TestContainers is a "black box".
-We cannot verify what was actually called.
+* While Redis running in TestContainers is a "black box", Jedis-Mock facilitates "white box" testing: we can verify what was actually called and interfere with the reply via a [command interceptor](#interceptor).
-  We cannot interfere with the reply.
-All this we can do with testing mock/proxy.
+* With Jedis-Mock in [cluster emulation mode](#cluster), one can use cluster connection APIs (e. g. `JedisCluster`) without spinning up 3 instances of Redis.
-* We can use cluster connection APIs (e. g. `JedisCluster`) without spinning up 3 instances of Redis.
+* Using [clock injection](#clockinjection), we can "fast forward" and avoid waiting before keys expiration, or, on the contrary, "freeze time" and be guaranteed that keys are not expired before the end of the test scenario.
 * If you wish, you can use Jedis-Mock *together* with TestContainers, delegating command execution to a real Redis instance, intercepting some of the calls when needed.